given8/valenture-insitute-assessment/README.md

 5. Install all javascript packages `npm i`
 6. Build Javascript Assets `npm run build`
 7. Start the development server: `php artisan serve`.
 The application will be reachable on http://localhost:8000

+## Things to Note
+The third user story was as follows
+>User Story 3: Sort Learners by Progress Percentage Given that I am a user on the /learner-progress page
+● There is a control (e.g., button, toggle, dropdown) to sort learners by progress ● When I select to apply the sorting
+○ The list is sorted accordingly
+○ Sorting applies within the filtered course view or across all courses

+I encountered some confusion on what to do when the user wants to sort by progress percentage when they have not chosen a course.
+I took a decision to sort via the avg completion rate of their courses and this applies to whether the user has chosen a course or not.